polyipseity/information/special/academia/HKUST/ESST/pressure safety/outline.md

   __env__.cwf_sects("29a2", "3842",),
   """
 control: spring-loaded safety valve for controlling the working pressure
-identity: marked with a distinguishing number
+identity: mark each receiver with a distinguishing number
 indication: pressure gauge with red marking showing the maximum permissible working pressure
 safety: automatic mechanism like reducing valve to prevent over-pressurizing
 safety: withstand the maximum permissible working pressure